Millvale, Pennsylvania: Politics

-Crime & law enforcement
+Crime and law enforcement

 Millvale is primarily served by the Millvale Borough Police Department.
 The department is headed by the borough mayor and police chief and consists of four full-time officers and six part-time officers.
 The borough is also under the jurisdiction of numerous county, state, and even City of Pittsburgh departments including the Allegheny Port Authority Transit Police, Allegheny County Police Department, and Pittsburgh Bureau of Police.

 Crime statistics per 100,000 residents

 Pittsburgh statistic as of 2012, US & Millvale as of 2022.